Mandar219/String-Calculator/README.md

 # String-Calculator
-This is a part of assignment given by Incubuyte Datatech Pvt Ltd.
+This is a part of assignment given by Incubyte Datatech Pvt Ltd.

 #### [Link for the assignment](https://osherove.com/tdd-kata-1)